Rags to Riches (horse)

-Rags to Riches (foaled February 27, 2004, in Kentucky) is a champion American Thoroughbred racehorse who won the 2007 Belmont Stakes, the first filly to win it in over a century.
+Rags to Riches (foaled February 27, 2004, in Kentucky) is a retired champion American Thoroughbred racehorse who won the 2007 Belmont Stakes, the first filly to win it in over a century.

 Background

 Rags to Riches is a chestnut mare sired by 1992 U.S. Horse of the Year and U.S. Racing Hall of Fame inductee A.P.
 Indy.
 She was out of the mare Better Than Honour, who also produced the 2006 Belmont Stakes winner, Jazil.

 Bred by Skara Glen Stables, Rags to Riches was purchased for US$1.9 million in September 2005 at the Keeneland Sales by the partnership of Michael Tabor & Derrick Smith.

 Racing career

 Early races

-Sent to the track at age two under trainer Todd Pletcher, Rags to Riches made her first start in a 4½-furlong sprint in June 2006, finishing fourth.
+Sent to the track at age two under trainer Todd Pletcher, Rags to Riches made her first start at Churchill Downs in a 5½-furlong maiden race on June 10, 2006, finishing fourth.

 2007: Three-Year-Old Season

-Brought back to competition in January 2007, she won her first race at Santa Anita Park by six lengths.
-Ridden by Garrett Gomez, in February she won the 8-furlong Las Virgenes Stakes after running five wide for a good part of the race.
+Brought back to competition on January 7, 2007, she won her first race at Santa Anita Park by six lengths.
+A month later, ridden by Garrett Gomez, she won the 8-furlong Las Virgenes Stakes after running five wide for a good part of the race.
 In March, she drew away to win the 1-mile Grade I Santa Anita Oaks by 5½ lengths.
 Made the betting favorite for the prestigious Grade I Kentucky Oaks at Churchill Downs, she won by 4¼ lengths over a field that included the 2006 U.S. Champion 2-Yr-Old Filly and Breeders' Cup Juvenile Fillies winner, Dreaming of Anna.